Sign up to our newsletter for inspiration and advice to help you plan awesome events

 A great group of volunteers can really help with sourcing items for your auction or raffle through their contacts.
 They are usually fantastic at selling tickets to your event too.

 Remember to always ensure they are thanked and appreciated appropriately.
 A bunch of flowers and a big thank you goes a long way!

 When planning charity events, it’s all about who you know!
 Use your contacts wisely.
 For example, if you use a particular florist or theming supplier throughout the year for all your events, ask them to come to the party by offering your charity client a discount.
 If you are giving them lots of business all year round most suppliers are more than happy to help out in some way.
 Whether its value adding to your order or offering you a discount – every little bit counts when planning charity events.

 Vanilla Bean Events is a Sydney-based event management company that excels at planning charity events, corporate events and social events.
 They also are absolutely fabulous at event styling, which they offer as an additional service to full event management.
 Want to learn more about Vanilla Bean Events?
 Check out their Event Birdie page for some more details.

 P.S.
-The 2017 Grace Gala will be held on Saturday, 17 June at the brand new ICC Grand Ballroom… definitely worth checking out and supporting this great cause.
+The Grace Gala is held each year… definitely worth checking out and supporting this great cause.